-The VZ Group includes all Swiss group companies owned by VZ Holding Ltd in addition to companies closely associated with it.
-They are referred to collectively in this Policy as "VZ".
+The VZ Group includes all Swiss group companies owned by VZ Holding Ltd, in addition to companies closely associated with it.
+In this Privacy Statement, all such companies are referred to collectively as "VZ".

 "Personal data" means any information relating to an identified or identifiable person.
-This includes in particular contact and master data, such as names, telephone numbers, postal addresses and email addresses.
-"Processing personal data" means any handling of personal data, including in particular the procurement, retention, usage, disclosure or erasure thereof.
-"Disclosure" means granting access to personal data (e.g. allowing data to be viewed, passed on or made public).
+This includes, in particular, contact and master data, such as names, telephone numbers, postal addresses and email addresses.
+"Processing of personal data" includes any handling of personal data, including but not limited to the procurement, storage, use, modification, disclosure or deletion of such data.

 2. Origin and categories of personal data

-These data are primarily comprised of so-called master data (e.g. personal information), contractual data (e.g. information concerning the grant of a mandate, information relating to assets), financial data (e.g. ratings and information concerning creditworthiness in relation to lending), transaction data (e.g. information concerning payment transactions) or marketing data (e.g. interest in services, visiting websites).
+This data is mainly comprised of master data (e.g. personal details, authorised representatives), contract data (e.g. information on the placing of orders, asset information), financial data (e.g. ratings and information on creditworthiness as regards the granting of credit), transaction data (e.g. information on payment transactions), health data (e.g. health status, illnesses and injury information relating to fiduciary or brokerage services) or marketing data (e.g. interest in services, website visits).